 Renewing or buying an Ontario Fishing License and Outdoors Card has never been easier!

-I was going through my wallet the other day and realized my Outdoors Card, probably like many of yours, expires December 31.
-In order to fish or hunt in Ontario everyone needs this card.
+I was going through my wallet the other day and realized my Outdoors Card, probably like many of yours, expires on December 31.
+In order to fish or hunt in Ontario, everyone needs this card.
 Luckily, Outdoors Cards last for three years so you don't have to get one each year.
-I usually also purchase a three year fishing license at the same time so I'm not having to remember to buy a new one each year.
+I usually also purchase a three-year fishing licence at the same time so I'm not having to remember to buy a new one each year.

 Is yours due?